 |Stage Harbor, MA|

-Description: Stage Harbor Lighthouse, established in 1880, had a much briefer and perhaps a bit less interesting history than many other beacons on Cape Cod, however, the station’s 20th century keepers stand out for their exemplary service, frequent commendations, and occasional bootlegging.
+Description: Stage Harbor Lighthouse, established in 1880, had a much briefer and perhaps a bit less interesting history than many other beacons on Cape Cod, however, the station’s twentieth century keepers stand out for their exemplary service, frequent commendations, and occasional bootlegging.

 In 1605 and 1606, Samuel de Champlain explored the Chatham and Stage Harbor area of Cape Cod, naming it Port Fortune.
 He proclaimed the area advantageous for colonization, but subsequent run-ins with the native Monomoyick tribe revised his opinion.
 Roughly a half-century would pass before the English would settle there, and as the area’s importance grew as a fishing port, Stage Harbor took its name from the fish drying racks, or stages, used locally.